nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/core-concepts/isa-annotation-principles.md

 ## Characteristics

-Characteristic columns describe inherent properties of the source material, e.g., a certain strain or ecotype, but also the temperature an organism was exposed to.
+Characteristic columns describe inherent properties of the source material, e.g., a certain strain or ecotype, or the developmental stage.
 You can add **any number** of `Characteristic` columns.

 <div style="background-color: white; color: #1FC2A7;">